yuanx749/config-argument-parser/README.md

 ### Case 1: create CLI from an object

-If you used class to store arguments, create a script `example.py` as below.
-Default arguments are defined as class attributes, and parsed arguments are stored as instance attributes.
-The good is that auto-completion can be triggered in editors.
+If you use class to store arguments, such as the script `example.py` below.

-For the best practice, see [Case 4](#case-4-create-cli-from-a-dataclass-object-preferred).

 ```Python
 import configargparser